ardytstrn/yakut/docs/03-user-guide/03-core-concepts.md

 - **Definition:** Options are configurable parameters that control the behavior of Yakut.
 - **Scope:**
   - Global
-  - Module
+  - Capability
   - Payload
 - **Types:** Options can be various types, such as strings, integers, booleans, IP addresses, file paths, enumerated lists (enums).
 Yakut provides validation for these.
-- **Required vs. Optional:** Some options are mandatory for a module to run, while others are optional or have default values.
-The `module options` command will indicate this.
+- **Required vs. Optional:** Some options are mandatory for a capability to run, while others are optional or have default values.
+The `capability options` command will indicate this.

 ## 5. Jobs

-- **Definition:** A job represents a module or task that is running in the background.
+- **Definition:** A job represents a capability or task that is running in the background.
 - **Purpose:** Improves interactivity and allows for multitasking within the framework.

 ## 6. Sessions

 - **Definition:** A session represents an active, interactive connection established with a compromised target system after a successful exploit and payload execution.
-- **Purpose:** Provides a means to interact with the target, gather information, escalate privileges, pivot to other systems and deploy further post-exploitation modules.
+- **Purpose:** Provides a means to interact with the target, gather information, escalate privileges, pivot to other systems and deploy further post-exploitation capabilities.

 ## 7. Loots